How do you plant a million trees in three years?

 This group of small businesses has planted more trees than the UK Government has funded over the same period (remember all those manifestos quoting a higher and higher number of trees that would be planted… don’t get me started!)

-In order to celebrate our million trees, the Propellernet team will be heading into the South Downs national park to plant some trees on our doorstep in partnership with the local wildlife ranger.
-These trees will be both a symbol of the project’s achievement and a nod to our commitment to continuing our nature restoration work at a local level.
+In order to celebrate our million trees, the Propellernet team headed into the South Downs national park to plant some trees on our doorstep in partnership with the local wildlife ranger.
+These trees are both a symbol of the project’s achievement and a nod to our commitment to continuing our nature restoration work at a local level.

 Whilst it is great to have achieved this milestone, we really feel like our work is only just getting started… and our attention is already on a new goal of restoring ocean health in a radical way.
 That’s one for a separate article later in the year 😉